materialscloud-org/learn-fireside/1_convergence_tests/c_kpt_vs_etot/README.md

 The question that we aim to answer with the following test is "how many points are enought to properly describe my system within a certain threshold?"

-For a more complete description, please refer to the [handouts](../files/handouts.pdf) sec XXXXXXX.
+For a more complete description, please refer to the [handouts](../../files/handouts.pdf) sec 1.5.2.

 ## Convergence test